 These items are not on the official docket, but based on an urgent need in the Community are being proposed as a temporary regulation.

-- Interim Emergency Housing Ordinance - Thurston's Board of County Commissioners (BoCC) is considering renewing or amending the interim Emergency Housing Ordinance, which allows organizations and agencies to develop homeless camps on a temporary basis.
-The ordinance was last approved June 9, 2020.
+- Interim Emergency Housing Ordinance - Thurston's Board of County Commissioners (BoCC) has renewed and amended the interim Emergency Housing Ordinance, which allows organizations and agencies to develop homeless camps on a temporary basis.
+The ordinance was adopted December 1, 2020.
 Temporary regulations must be approved by the BoCC every six months.
-See more details about the Interim Emergency Housing Ordinance (Ordinance 15792).
+See more details about the Interim Emergency Housing Ordinance (Ordinance 15948).

 2020-2021 Official Development Code Docket

 These items, including proposed updates to existing County codes (referenced by Title number) represent the .

 A-6 - Shoreline Master Program - CAO and Other Revisions to Ensure Consistency with SMP Update (Title 24, Other Codes)

 A-8 - Habitat Conservation Plan Implementation Ordinance (Title 17, Title 24)

 A-13 - Miscellaneous Clerical Errors (All Land Use Codes)

 A-25 - Amend the Forest Lands Conversion Ordinance and Review Tree Protection Standards (Chapter 17.25, Titles 20, 21, 22, 23)

 How Docketing Works